Richardaeld/Fat_Racoon_Kitchen/README.md

 + Social links animation triggers continuously when a user mouses over.
     + Caused by:
         + Multiple containers stacked on top of one another to create the CSS art.
 This creates a JS bubbling effect.
-    + Attempted fix(s):
+    + Attempted fix(es):
-        + Limiting the bubbleing phenomena with a single "top" level container, limition of trigger function (`stopPropagation()`), and other methods.
+        + Limiting the bubbling phenomena with a single "top" level container, limiting the trigger with the function (`stopPropagation()`), and other methods.
     + Thought(s):
-        + If the animation triggers once this would be a viable solution, however this solution was over looked because it decreased the "wow" factor of the animation.
+        + If the animation triggers once, this would be a viable solution.
+However, this solution was overlooked because it decreased the "wow" factor of the animation.
-+ Social links animation is off center on the Safari Browser.
++ Social links animation is off-center on the Safari Browser.
     + Caused by:
         + Unknown.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + Different vendor prefixes.
     + Thought(s):
         + Uncertain how to fix this for Safari browsers
 + `sticky-note-right`'s pseudo-element (`:before`) has a `box-shadow` that extends over the sticky note on Safari browsers.
     + Caused by:
-        + A sticky note container being to tall.
+        + A sticky note container being too tall.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + None.
     + Thought(s):
         + Problem disappeared after HTML structure was rewritten to make proper use of Bootstrap's `container` and `container-fluid` classes.
-+ Sticky note's pseudo-element(s) have a `box-shadow` that occasinally displays its transparent body.
++ Sticky note's pseudo-element(s) have a `box-shadow` that occasionally displays its transparent body.
     + Caused by:
         + Containers that are too tall, too wide, too short, and/or too thin.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + Containers with a minimum and maximum base size were created (`<size>-content-height`).
         + The pseudo-element(s) and `box-shadow` were updated to allow for greater variation in their container size.
     + Thought(s):
-        + The attempted fixes only minimized appearance of the bug.
+        + The attempted fixes only minimized the appearance of the bug.
         + More reduction in the size of the pseudo-element(s) and an increase in the size of the `box-shadow` could remove this bug further.
 However, it will take a considerable amount of time to find this "golden-ratio" for all screen resolutions and browser/device combinations.

 ## Other Problems
 + Lack of accepted email suffixes (email validation).
     + Caused by:
         + Limitations of the JS validation logic.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + Expanded suffixes allowed to include `.net` and `.org`.
     + Thought(s):
         + Email validation should be handled by Python only, instead of JS and Python.
 This could allow Python to check if the email account is real and remove the reliance on suffixes for validation.
 + MongoDB's general user search, `mongo.db.<collection>.find("$text": "$search": <value>)`, is unable to return booleans.
 Thus, users are not able to search for the grandparent classic or lazy favorite boolean tags.
     + Caused by:
         + MongoDB code.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + A set of browse buttons were added to `index.html`.
-These buttons have a preset search value that uses the operator `$eq`, thus they are able to return boolean tags.
+These buttons have a preset search value that uses the operator `$eq`, so they can return boolean tags.
     + Thought(s):
-        + If more time was available, the addition of filters to the search bar would have been a better solution than the addition of the browse buttons.
+        + The addition of filters to the search bar would have been a better solution than the addition of the browse buttons.
 + Current validation system needs to be changed or updated.
     + Caused by:
         + Original poor design.
-This design incorporated JS as the primary validator with HTML and Python acting as backup validatation.
+This design incorporated JS as the primary validator with HTML and Python acting as backup validation.
-        + Limitations in JS to validate email information properly.
+        + Limitations of JS to validate email address properly.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + Removed all HTML's validation.
         + Adjusted JS and Python validation to be more compatible with each other.
     + Thought(s):
         + Two options are detailed in **Scalability**.
 + Pagination's JS structure could be revised.
     + Caused by:
-        + The original pagination function has an imbedded inner function and is a technical inefficient design.
+        + The original pagination function has an imbedded inner function and is a technically inefficient design.
-    + Attempted fix(s):
+    + Attempted fix(es):
         + None.
     + Thought(s):
-        + This could be fixed by moving the inner function, however all the dummy data had been removed from the database by the time this error had been discovered.
+        + This could be fixed by moving the inner function, however, all the dummy data had been removed from the database by the time this error had been discovered.
 Thus a newly reconstructed pagination function could not be appropriately and time efficiently tested.
         + Although technically inefficient, this imbedded function is only used in pagination and isn't required anywhere else.
 + Needed a triangle shaped container that could hold a `repeating-linear-gradient`.
     + Caused by:
-        + A specific artistic need in CSS.
+        + A specific artistic need from CSS.
-    + Attempted Fix(s):
+    + Attempted fix(es):
         + Originally tried using `<svg><polygon></svg>`, however this would not hold or duplicate an acceptable `repeating-linear-gradient`.
     + Thought(s):
         + Found solution at [MDN using a clip-path:polygon](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path).
-+ If a user has over ten favorited recipes they might not be able to delete a recipe from their profile's favorite list.
++ If a user has more than ten favorited recipes, they might not be able to delete a recipe from their profile's favorite list.
     + Caused by:
-        + Having over ten favorite recipes and wanting to remove a recipe that's outside the **10 Recently Favorited Recipes**'s ten recipe ceiling.
+        + Having more than ten favorite recipes and wanting to remove a recipe that's outside the **10 Recently Favorited Recipes**'s ten recipe ceiling.
-    + Attempted Fix(s):
+    + Attempted fix(es):
         + None.
-This was discovered to late in project to attempt a fix.
+This was discovered too late in the project to attempt a fix.
     + Thought(s):
-        + The original fix, added the ability to remove recipes from the users favorite list while the user was on their profile page.
-This was added to allow users to remove recipes that had been deleted and would not be otherwise removable from their favorites list.
+        + The original fix added the ability to remove recipes from the user's favorite list while the user was on their profile page.
+This was added to allow users to remove recipes that had been deleted and could not be deleted from their favorites list.
-        + The narrow scoped fix doesn't take into consideration if a user has over ten favorites and one of the original favorite recipes was deleted.
+        + The scope of this fixwas too narrow and didn't take into consideration if a user has over ten favorites.
-        + Expanding upon the Jinja template `search_bar_returns.html` to allow removal of a favorite recipe would be a fix for this issue.
+        + Expanding the Jinja template `search_bar_returns.html` to allow the removal of a favorite recipe would be an improved appropriately scoped correction for this issue.

 # Deployment
 ## Deploy Clone in GitHub - GitPod
 + Go to the location of the original repository in GitHub, [https://github.com/Richardaeld/Fat_Racoon_Kitchen](https://github.com/Richardaeld/Fat_Racoon_Kitchen).
-+ Click on the **Code** button to get the drop down menu.
++ Click on the **Code** button to get the drop-down menu.
 + Copy the HTTPS address provided.
 + Create a new GitHub/GitPod project (to house the new clone) and then open this new project.
-+ Go to the Bash and type, `git clone <HTTPS>`, paste the HTTPS address found in the GitHub page (don't forget the space after "clone"), and press enter.
++ Go to the Bash and type, `git clone <HTTPS>`, paste the HTTPS address found in the GitHub page (don't forget the space after "clone") and press enter.
-+ A clone will be created within a new folder called, "Fat_Racoon_Kitchen" (name of the original repository).
++ A clone will be created within a new folder called "Fat_Racoon_Kitchen" (name of the original repository).
 + Unpack everything from this new folder to the root of the GitPod project tree and the project will be setup within GitPod (minus the database which we will setup shortly).
 + Open the file `run.py` and search for "head_chef".
 + Update the "fat_raccoon" to your new head chef's in-app username.